 Resistance to antibiotics also varies and can be spread rapidly by plasmid transfer of antibiotic resistance genes.
-Mortality associated with disseminated gonorrhoea is rare but morbidity, primarily associated with pelvic inflammatory disease, is a common sequela worldwide.
+Mortality associated with disseminated gonorrhoea is rare but morbidity, primarily associated with pelvic inflammatory disease (PID), is a common sequela worldwide.

-In 2013, the total number of new cases of gonorrhoea diagnosed in GUM clinics in England was 29,291.
-This represented an increase of 15% compared to those diagnosed in 2012.
-The prevalence of gonorrhoea has increased gradually over a period of ten years, principally in men.
-There was a disproportionate increase in men who have sex with men (MSM).
-In 2013, 63% of gonorrhoea diagnoses occurred in MSM, a 26% increase on the previous year.
-This was thought to be due to a rise in men coming forward for testing as well as an increase in sexually unsafe activity.
+The rise in cases is thought to be due to a rise in men coming forward for testing as well as an increase in sexually unsafe activity.
 The use of new diagnostic techniques - rectal and pharyngeal testing using nucleic acid amplification testing (NAAT) - has also improved detection rates.
 The highest rates of gonorrhoea are amongst the young.
-In 2013 among heterosexuals diagnosed with gonorrhoea, 56% (8,122/14,647) occurred in those aged 15-24 years.

 Urban areas reported higher prevalence rates than rural areas, London having the highest rates.
-Deprivation and black ethnicity are associated factors.
+Deprivation is an associated factor.

-Uncomplicated gonorrhoea (affecting the lower genital tract) is a reasonably common infection but complicated disease (affecting the upper genital tract) is rarer: in 2008, only 348 cases of complicated gonorrhoeal infection were seen in GUM clinics, compared with over ten times more of complicated chlamydial infections.
+Uncomplicated gonorrhoea (affecting the lower genital tract) is a reasonably common infection, but complicated disease (affecting the upper genital tract) is rarer.

 - Young age.